-To augment this evaluation, four community contact interviews conducted with members of the local community were referenced to ascertain specific credit needs, opportunities, and local market conditions within the bank's assessment areas.
+To augment this evaluation, two community contact interviews were conducted with members of the local community to ascertain specific credit needs, opportunities, and local market conditions within the bank's full-scope assessment area.
 Information from these interviews also assisted in evaluating the bank's responsiveness to identified community credit needs and community development opportunities.
-Key details from these community contact interviews are included in the Description of Assessment Area section, applicable to the assessment area in which they were conducted.
+Key details from these community contact interviews are included in the Description of Institution's Operations in the Lafayette-Yalobusha Assessment Area section.